robertmarsal/presence-manager/README.md

 # Presence Manager #

 **Presence Manager** is the web app needed to run the **Presence System**.
 It contains an application that allows user interaction and an API, trough wich the mobile apps interact with the database.

+# Requirements #
+* PHP 5.3 with the following extensions:
+    * cURL